Income Tax Planning for Real Estate Investments

 Advertising Costs for Rental Property

-The owner of a real estate may deduct the cost of advertising the property, such as in newspapers or on billboards.
+The owner of real estate may deduct the cost of advertising the property, such as in newspapers or on billboards.

 Can I Deduct Professional Services for Rental Property?